lotos2512/menu-and-breadcrumbs-generator/README.md

 name - Name of node, accept sting or callback (required).

-url - Url of node .
-Accept string value.
+url - Url of node.Accept string value.

-permission - Use for permission of node .Accept bool value or callback.
+permission - Use for permission of node.Accept bool value or callback.

 params - array with string values, what wiil be add to url if the node url is current.